awsdocs/amazon-ec2-user-guide/doc_source/get-set-up-for-amazon-ec2.md

    When you sign up for an AWS account, an *AWS account root user* is created\.
 The root user has access to all AWS services and resources in the account\.
 As a security best practice, [assign administrative access to an administrative user](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html), and use only the root user to perform [tasks that require root user access](https://docs.aws.amazon.com/accounts/latest/reference/root-user-tasks.html)\.

+AWS sends you a confirmation email after the sign\-up process is complete\.
+At any time, you can view your current account activity and manage your account by going to [https://aws\.amazon\.com/](https://aws.amazon.com/) and choosing **My Account**\.

+## Create an administrative user<a name="create-an-admin"></a>

+After you sign up for an AWS account, create an administrative user so that you don't use the root user for everyday tasks\.

+**Secure your AWS account root user**

+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/) as the account owner by choosing **Root user** and entering your AWS account email address\.
+On the next page, enter your password\.

+   For help signing in by using root user, see [Signing in as the root user](https://docs.aws.amazon.com/signin/latest/userguide/console-sign-in-tutorials.html#introduction-to-root-user-sign-in-tutorial) in the *AWS Sign\-In User Guide*\.

+1. Turn on multi\-factor authentication \(MFA\) for your root user\.

+   For instructions, see [Enable a virtual MFA device for your AWS account root user \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html#enable-virt-mfa-for-root) in the *IAM User Guide*\.

+**Create an administrative user**
++ For your daily administrative tasks, grant administrative access to an administrative user in AWS IAM Identity Center \(successor to AWS Single Sign\-On\)\.

+  For instructions, see [Getting started](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.

+**Sign in as the administrative user**
++ To sign in with your IAM Identity Center user, use the sign\-in URL that was sent to your email address when you created the IAM Identity Center user\.

+  For help signing in using an IAM Identity Center user, see [Signing in to the AWS access portal](https://docs.aws.amazon.com/signin/latest/userguide/iam-id-center-sign-in-tutorial.html) in the *AWS Sign\-In User Guide*\.

 ## Create a key pair<a name="create-a-key-pair"></a>

 AWS uses public\-key cryptography to secure the login information for your instance\.
 A Linux instance has no password; you use a key pair to log in to your instance securely\.
 You specify the name of the key pair when you launch your instance, then provide the private key when you log in using SSH\.

 If you haven't created a key pair already, you can create one by using the Amazon EC2 console\.
-Note that if you plan to launch instances in multiple Regions, you'll need to create a key pair in each Region\.
+Note that if you plan to launch instances in multiple AWS Regions, you'll need to create a key pair in each Region\.
 For more information about Regions, see [Regions and Zones](using-regions-availability-zones.md)\.

 **To create your key pair**